During my stay at ETSU I joined the International Host Program and the Buccaneer Buddy

 Also, they support me and treat me as a family during this semester.
 They sometimes

-I have someone always to stand by me and support me.
+happy that I have someone always to stand by me and support me.

 Mutong Yang: China